© Copyright 2014 · Business Consulting Solutions LLC · All Rights Reserved Worldwide

 Needed change can still stall because of inwardly focused cultures, paralyzing bureaucracy, parochial politics, a low level of trust, lack of teamwork, arrogant attitudes, a lack of leadership in middle management, and the general human fear of the unknown. . . .
 In too many situations, the improvements have been disappointing and the carnage has been appalling, with wasted resources and burned-out, scared, or frustrated employees.

-John and other gurus like Kurt Lewin were right!
-Leading organizational change is not easy.
 Fortunately, it is not an impossible task either.
 With thoughtful leadership and implementation, business professionals can tame the change beast.

 The Psychology of Change: